-As the Yama is five-fold in the philosophy of Yoga, Maha-Viratas or great vows are five-fold in the philosophy of Jainism.
-They are Ahimsa, Sathya, Asteya, Brahmacharya, and Aparigraha.
+Just like Yama is fivefold in the philosophy of Yoga, Maha Viratas or great vows are fivefold in the philosophy of Jainism.
+They are Non Violence, Sathya, Asteya, Brahmacharya, and Aparigraha.
 The names are pretty much the same, but their connotations vary a little.

-In Jainism too, Non-violence is the foremost vow.
+In Jainism too, Nonviolence is the foremost vow.
 It is the absence of desire to harm living beings in any form.
-Here the concept of Non-violence extends not only to humans, but also to animals, plants, and micro-organisms.
-T
+Here the concept of Nonviolence extends not only to humans, but also to animals, plants, and microorganisms.

-A Jain monk should always cultivate carefulness in the activities of walking, talking, eating, handling things and evacuation and disposal of excreted matters in such a way not to harm any life form.
+A Jain monk should always cultivate carefulness in the activities of walking, talking, eating, handling things, and evacuation and disposal of excreted matters in such a way as not to harm any life form.